 Failing to Communicate with Beneficiaries

-By avoiding these common mistakes, you can ensure that your SIPP beneficiary nominations are effective and that your loved ones are well taken care of after you’re gone.
+By avoiding these common mistakes and taking a proactive approach, you can ensure that your SIPP beneficiary nominations work as intended and that your loved ones receive the maximum benefit from your pension savings.

 The Importance of Professional Advice